mozilla-releng/relengdocs/release-promotion/desktop/howto-rc.rst

 ~~~~

 An email will arrive to the release-signoff mailing list asking for a
-release to be pushed to the appropriate channel, such as ‘release’ for
+release to be pushed to the appropriate channel, such as 'release' for
-major releases, ‘beta’ for betas, and so on.
+major releases, 'beta' for betas, and so on.

 Examples -
 ``[desktop] Please push Firefox 57.0 (build#4) to the release channel (25%)``